isolver/ioHub/docs/iohub/quickstart.rst

         event.clearEvents()#do this each frame to avoid getting clogged with mouse events myWin.flip()#redraw the buffer

-.. topic:: Note
+.. note:: Currently ioHub has support for XInput compatible Gamepads only.
+This includes the

-    Currently ioHub has support for XInput compatible Gamepads only.
-This includes the Xbox 360 Gamepad for Computers (Wired or wireless) and some models of Logitech Gamepads, such as the Logitech F310 and F710.
+    Xbox 360 Gamepad for Computers (Wired or wireless) and some models of Logitech Gamepads, such as the Logitech F310 and F710.
 To run this example, you will need one of these Gamepad models, or another gamepad that supports the XInput interface.